 The policy environment in Nigeria is still not effectively focused towards the incorporation of research inpolicy formation and programme development.
 This is a major barrier to the dissemination of research output to policy-makers in Nigeria.
 Basically research in Nigeria is given low priority bypolicy-makers and as a result research findings are not valued in policyformation.
-Thus academic research is often seen to have littlecontribution to the policy development process, and policy-makersare not fully appreciating the potential contribution of research plays in everydaysituations.
-Most senior government officials don't appreciate the role ofresearch in programmes.
+Thus academic research is often seen to have littlecontribution to the policy development process, and policy-makersare not fully appreciating the potential contribution of research in enhancing policy formation.
+Policy-makers in Nigeria don't see the role that research plays in everydaysituations.
+Most senior government officials don't appreciate the role of research in programmes.
 Part of the explanation for this situation in Nigeria as in other countries relates to the fact that policy-makers might not fullyunderstand how to use research to support policy formation.
-Policy-makers might not have the ability toevaluate the quality of a research study or to interpret researchfindings, thus experiencing difficulties in translating researchfindings into policy action.
+Policy-makers might not have the ability toevaluate the quality of a research study or to interpret research findings, thus experiencing difficulties in translating research findings into policy action.
 This may lead to the failure toincorporate research into policy or to extraneous conclusionsdrawn from research results.